carodak/indigenous-rolling-game/README.md

-# Aboriginal Rolling Game
+# Indigenous Rolling Game

 ## Overview:

-Embark on a captivating journey through Aboriginal history in this arcade rolling-ball game.
-Traverse platforms with intricate puzzles that unravel the rich tapestry of Aboriginal narratives.
+Embark on a captivating journey through Indigenous history in this arcade rolling-ball game.
+Traverse platforms with intricate puzzles that unravel the rich tapestry of Indigenous narratives.
 Immerse yourself in an engaging storyline narrated by NPCs.

 ### Preview